 Our commitment to each other

-Mizzou community members are expected to take proactive steps to monitor their personal health, stay home if they are feeling unwell and protect the safety of our entire community.
+Our entire university community should follow these recommended behaviors to prevent the spread of COVID-19.
+Mizzou community members are expected to take proactive steps to monitor their personal health, stay home if they are feeling unwell and help protect the safety of our entire community.